Back To Scripture Connections

-Common Jewish Affirmation: All of Yhvh's people are righteous right now.
+COMMON JEWISH CLAIM: All of Jehovah's people are righteous right now.
 The phrase about righteousness in Isaiah 60:21 is NOT written in the future tense as found in Christian Bibles.
 It is written in the present tense.
 It says V'amcha kulam tzadikim which means: And your people are everyone righteous.
 If Isaiah had meant the future, he would have put "will be" in there instead of "are" but he didn't.

-Appropriate Response: I sure hope that those who make that claim don't seriously think we are naïve, enough, ignorant enough, and gullible enough to actually believe they are more competent at translating Hebrew into English than actual Bible scholars.
+RESPONSE: I sure hope that those who make that claim don't seriously think we are naïve enough, ignorant enough, and gullible enough to actually believe they are more competent at translating Hebrew into English than actual Bible scholars.

 The 1985 JPS Tanakh translates it like this: